ASgoPew/TUI/Documentation/en_VisualObject.md

 * VisualObject **ApplyChild**()
 	* Apply sub-tree without applying this node.
 * VisualObject **Clear**()
-	* Clear all tiles with ITile.ClearEverything()
+	* Clear all tiles inside this object with ITile.ClearEverything()

-* VisualObject **Draw**(int dx, int dy, int width, int height, int userIndex, int exceptUserIndex, bool? forceSection, bool frame)
+* VisualObject **Draw**(int dx, int dy, int width, int height, int playerIndex, int exceptPlayerIndex, bool? forceSection, bool frame)
-	* Sends SendTileSquare/SendSection packet to clients.
+	* Sends drawn object (rectangle of tiles) by SendTileSquare/SendSection packet to clients.
-		* dx - X coordinate delta
+		* dx - X coordinate delta.
-		* dy - Y coordinate delta
+		* dy - Y coordinate delta.
-		* width - Drawing rectangle width, -1 for object.Width
+		* width - Sending rectangle width, -1 for object.Width.
-		* height - Drawing rectangle height, -1 for object.Height
+		* height - Sending rectangle height, -1 for object.Height.
-		* userIndex - Index of user to send to, -1 for all users
+		* playerIndex - Index of player to send to, -1 for all players.
-		* exceptUserIndex - Index of user to ignore on sending
+		* exceptPlayerIndex - Index of player to ignore on sending.
-		* forceSection - Whether to send with SendTileSquare or with SendSection, SendTileSquare (false) by default
+		* forceSection - Whether to send with SendTileSquare or with SendSection.
+SendTileSquare (false) by default.
-		* frame - Whether to send SectionFrame if sending with SendSection
+		* frame - Whether to send SectionFrame if sending with SendSection.
-* VisualObject **DrawPoints**(IEnumerable<(int, int)> points, int userIndex, int exceptUserIndex, bool? forceSection)
+* VisualObject **DrawPoints**(IEnumerable<(int, int)> points, int playerIndex, int exceptPlayerIndex, bool? forceSection)
-	* Draw list of points related to this node.
+	* Send rectangle of tiles that contains each point in specified list of points.
 * void **ShowGrid**()
 	* DEBUG function for showing grid bounds.

 * bool **DBRead**()
-	* Read data from database using overridable DBReadNative method
+	* Read object data from database using overridable DBReadNative method.
 * void **DBWrite**()
-	* Write data to database using overridable DBWriteNative method
+	* Write object data to database using overridable DBWriteNative method.
+* bool **UDBRead**(int user)
+	* Read user related object data from database using overridable UDBReadNative method.
+* void **UDBWrite**(int user)
+	* Write user related object data to database using overridable UDBWriteNative method.

 ## Protected methods of VisualObject
 * virtual bool **CanTouch**(Touch touch)
-	* Checks if specified touch can press this object or one of child objects in sub-tree.
+	* Checks if specified touch can press this object child objects in sub-tree.
 * virtual void **PostSetTop**(VisualObject o)
-	* Overridable function that is called when object comes on top of the layer.
+	* Overridable function that is called when object comes on top of the Parent's Child array layer.
 * virtual bool **CanTouchThis**(Touch touch)
 	* Checks if specified touch can press this object.
 Not to be confused with CanTouch method.
 * virtual void **Invoke**(Touch touch)